jackleekopij/linearregression/Tutorial 4.md

 ## Types of files
-n important component of computer science deals with a concept termed I/O (input/output).
+A common file that is very useful to n important component of computer science deals with a concept termed I/O (input/output).
 I/O is concerned with how computers store, read and save data.
 Specifically there are many different ways to store data, with popular methods are *.csv*, *.xlsx* and *.txt* files.
 Today, we will look at *.csv* and briefly *.xlsx* files. *.csv* files can be thought of as a store of tabular data, think an excel spreadsheet.